 5. Offer Support to Pay Off Student Debt

 Student debt is a major problem among the active workforce in America today.
-According to Forbes, up to 44.4 million people in the US have student debt in 2021.
+A majority of people in the US have student debt in 2021.
 Owing thousands of dollars can be a reason for lack of motivation since paying it off can seem daunting.

 However, there are ways you can offer your employees a hand and alleviate their concerns when it comes to student debt.

 One way of doing this is by joining a student loan payment platform as an employer so you can offer this as an employee benefit.

 Some of the characteristics of top platforms are: